 - Where you might be going at a specific time, or where you are at the moment.
 It can wait until you're home, so people don't get the bright idea to break into your home, knowing no one else is there.
 You also don't want people tracking you in general as you move.

 - Any information you consider too private to be shared with the general public.
 Nothing is stopping a "friend" from taking a screenshot and sharing it with the world.

 - On a related note, keep track of what photos people tag you in as well.
 Perhaps you might not be able to keep some photos off the internet, at least without some social reprisals against you from your friends, but you can make it harder to track them down via a search for you.

 Unless you want to gain a public following, there is generally no reason to have public profiles on places such as Facebook, Twitter, and Instagram.
 You might use a site such as LinkedIn for your career, but that will have a different set of content and information attached to it, which you actually hope people will find.

 Some social media settings you might first want to change are to switch all the profiles you can to private and make your posts unable to be seen by anyone except for your friends or subset groups of your friends who you want to see them.

 Under different names based on the browser you use on your device, an incognito or private browsing mode (often in the form of a different type of browser tab) is a useful tool if you're worried about people snooping on your local browser or search history.
 Just don't let them lure you into a false sense of security, as the following notes will explain:

-You won't be able to completely control the flow of data coming from your devices without trading off enough functionality so that you might as well go off the grid.
+You won't be able to completely control the flow of data coming from your devices without trading off enough functionality so you might as well go off the grid.
 Many companies and groups legitimately need your information to function and get you what you need.
 Others may not need your information but can operate far more effectively because they can remember what you like.

 However, intentions mean a great deal when it comes to your privacy and data online.
 When it comes to this, you can safely categorize groups into these categories: